mcdexio/documents/en/internal-amm.md

 ### Funding()

 Update the FundingRate.
-Can called by anyone.
+Can be called by anyone.

 Steps:
 1. If LastFundingTime == 0 THEN